 Congratulations!
 You’re moving to the cloud.
 The trouble is, now you have to do all the heavy lifting.
 Or do you?
 Here are the alternatives...

-The first option is to have your internal IT function plan and execute the migration from existing datacentres and computer rooms to the cloud.
-Across public sector, we are aware that internal IT functions generally lack the capacity and capability to keep up with ‘business as usual’ demands – never mind the ability to take on a complex programme like a cloud migration.
+The first option is to have your internal IT function plan and execute the migration from existing data centres and computer rooms to the cloud.
+However, across the public sector, we are aware that internal IT functions generally lack the capacity and capability to keep up with ‘business as usual’ demands – never mind the ability to take on a complex programme like a cloud migration.

 A common option is to partner with an organisation that has a depth of experience in your preferred target cloud platform.
 In our experience, there isn’t a single cloud that is optimised for every use-case or application.
 So the risk here is that you’ll end up migrating the wrong application to the wrong platform – causing budget overruns and project delays.

 Still not sure?
-Take this short quiz to find out which cloud migration strategy is the best fit for your organisation.
+Check out our latest blog for more info on the various cloud migration types: rehost, refactor, rearchitect, rebuild, replace and retire.
+Once you’re done, take our online quiz to find out which strategy is the best fit for your organisation.